 A program highlight is access to the McGeorge Global Center for Business & Development, which stands at the interface between the global economy and the legal profession.
 The Global Center facilitates scholarship and curricular innovation, and hosts a number of international events every year.

-Our 24-unit LLM program has two required courses, (1) a substantive course: Transnational Litigation or International Business Transactions; and (2) LLM Legal Writing, Research, and Analysis for those trained in law outside of the United States, which is tailored to introduce students to common law courts, sources, legal reasoning, techniques of legal research and writing.
+Our 24-unit LLM program has three required courses, (1) a substantive course: Transnational Litigation or International Business Transactions; (2) LLM Legal Writing, Research, and Analysis; and (3) Legal English for those trained in law outside of the United States, which is tailored to introduce students to common law courts, sources, legal reasoning, techniques of legal research and writing.
 The remaining course units can be customized to meet your individual career goals.